swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 1. Load the _R1 and _R2 fastq files into your galaxy history.
 See [guide to loading data](https://galaxyproject.org/support/loading-data/) for details.

 2. Select the fastq files that make up one biological sample.
-Typically this may be 2 files (R1 and R2), in this case, it is 2.
+Typically this may be 2 files (R1 and R2), in this case, there are 4.

     a.
 Click the 'tick in a box' select files button at the top of the history (dataset) panel.
     b.
 Checkboxes appear for all history items - check the specific files needed.
     c.
-There will be a dropdown button at the top of the history panel - 'x of y Selected' - hit this, and select 'Build list of dataset pairs'
+There will be a dropdown button at the top of the history panel - 'selected' - hit this, and select 'Build list of dataset pairs'

 ![Selecting fastqs for collection](./images/pair_collection_fastq_select.png)

 3. This brings up a new window to indicate the forward and reverse reads.
+It may initially say that it cannot create any pairs.
 In this case, we need to update the 'Forward' box to '_R1' and the reverse to '_R2'.
 These identifiers are then found in the filenames.

 ![Pairing the collection](pair_collection_pairing.png)

-4. Hit 'pair all samples' and now they are highlighed green as below.
+4. Hit 'auto-pair' and now they are highlighed green as below.

 ![Paired collection](pair_collection_paired.png)

-5. Hit 'create collection', and now a paired collection will be visible in your history as below;
+5. Give it a sensible name, then hit 'create collection', and now that paired collection will be visible in your history as below;
 ![collection in history](fastqcollection.png)